-A simple way to formulate CAC is to take everything you spent on customer acquisition over some period, and divide it by the number of new customers gained over that period.
+A simple way to calculate CAC is to take everything you spent on customer acquisition over some period and divide it by the number of new customers gained over that period.

 For example, if our SaaS company spent $500,000 one year on customer acquisition, and gained 500 new customers, then its CAC was $500,000 / 500, or $1,000.

-Back to our example.
-Let’s say that after including those expenses in for the year, the number is actually $600,000 — not $500,000.
-That means, after we divide the new value by our 500 customers gained (unfortunately, the number of new customers didn’t increase along with our increased acquisition expenses), our CAC just increased from $1,000 to $1,200.
+Back to our hypothetical SaaS startup.
+Let’s say that after including those expenses for the year, the company actually spent $600,000, not $500,000, on customer acquisition.
+That means, after we divide the new value by our 500 customers gained, our CAC increases from $1,000 to $1,200.

-Let’s now put this all together and talk about why accurate bookkeeping matters for startups.
+Let’s put this all together and look at why accurate bookkeeping is so important for startups.

 Why Accurate Bookkeeping Matters for Startups

-What just happened to our unit economics when we adjusted our numbers?
+Look at what happened to our unit economics when we adjusted our numbers.

-With our original, overestimated LTV and underestimated CAC, we’d come out with an LTV ($3,000) to CAC ($1,000) ratio of 3:1, which had us feeling pretty good and indicating that we just might be ready to raise capital and really start scaling.
+With our original, overestimated LTV and underestimated CAC, we came out with a LTV ($3,000) to CAC ($1,000) ratio of 3:1, which had us feeling pretty good.
+We had a good indicator that we might be ready to raise capital and really start scaling.

 With our new, accurate LTV and CAC (let’s use the more optimistic LTV and we’ll have $2,400 and $1,200, respectively) we come out with something very different: a ratio of 2:1.

 You may be thinking you don’t like the new definition very much — might as well stick to the old one!
-After all, investors are going to be much more excited about 3:1, and you’ll figure it out as you go, after putting together that nice Series A.
+After all, investors are going to be much more excited about 3:1, and you’ll figure it out as you go after raising that Series A.

-But using a lazy definition without the benefits of accurate bookkeeping isn’t just problematic for investors — it’s really problematic for the startups that do this.
-After all, the narrative you tell often is the one you’ll start to believe.
+But using lazy definitions doesn't produce the benefits of accurate bookkeeping, and it isn’t just worrisome for investors — it’s really problematic for the startups that do this.
+After all, the narrative you tell often is the one you’ll start to believe!

-The 3:1 will leak into your financial projections, and the expectations you have of yourself and that your board has of you.
-When the success foretold by that ratio doesn’t come to pass, you’ll find yourself in an uncomfortable position: with disappointed and agitated investors, a cash balance running short more quickly than you thought, and a team that’s getting nervous that things aren’t going as planned.
+The 3:1 ratio will influence your financial projections, which in turn will set the expectations you have of yourself and that your board has of you.
+When the success foretold by that fictious ratio doesn’t come to pass, you’ll find yourself in an uncomfortable position with disappointed and agitated investors, your cash burning up faster than you expected, and a team that’s getting nervous things aren’t going as planned.

 Disciplined Bookkeeping Reveals Your True Unit Economics